 Student teams must submit Design Report (DR) and Design Spec Sheet (DSS) well prior to the competition.
-These two documents are used to pre-screen the teams, for balanced judging queues, as well as provide judges a 'sneak peak' at the designs.
+These two documents are used to pre-screen the teams, for balanced judging queues, as they provide judges a 'sneak peak' at the designs.
 Teams that do not submit both a DR and DSS in a timely fashion are disqualified from the design event, and receive zero points.
 Per FSAE rules, each DR contains no more than four (4) pages of text, includes three pages of vehicle drawings (3-view drawings) and may include one page of optional material (8 page total).
+Pages beyond 8 are ignored.
 The DR is not judged based on length or amount of material.
-The DR should highlight design goals, processes, and details in engineering terms.
+The DR should highlight design goals, processes, and details in engineering terms, not merely a marketing piece nor list of parts purchased and placed on vehicle.
 The intended audience is one or more experienced engineers.
 While concise, the DR should cover all major vehicle systems, highlighting notable features.
 The DSS is a pre-set template teams use to detail system and component level specifications.
 This template must be adhered to.

 It is the students' responsibility to prove to the judges that their vehicle is a first year car.
 Second year cars are not allowed at FSAE - Lincoln.
 If the structure of the frame is not obviously a completely new design from previous years, then thorough photo documentation should be provided to prove that the car is new as defined by the rules.
-The judges may deduct up to 30 points if photographic documentation shows that the remaining parts of the vehicle have not been significantly altered or if sufficient new design work has not taken place.
+If documentation shows that the remaining parts of the vehicle have not been significantly altered or if sufficient new design work has not taken place, up to 20% of overall competition score (incuding dynamics events) may be deducted.

 All cars must be weighed before Design Judging.
-It is recommended that you be weighed at least 30 minutes prior to your design judging time slot.
+It is recommended that car be weighed at least 30 minutes prior to your design judging time slot.
 Specific weights (with and without driver) are recorded and marked on-car for the duration of the competition.
 Teams who are late or miss their slots risk not being judged.
 For instance if a team finishes getting weighed at 9:40 for a 9:30 time slot, they have ten less minutes to be judged.
-In addition to not being able to earn as many design points, point penalties may also be applied.
 In fairness to all competitors, vehicles will be rolled in and out on schedule.